Episode 7 - Death of the Prophet Joseph Smith

 Now, again, Thomas Sharp does not know that the winds have started to shift in Carthage.
 He doesn’t know that, yesterday, upon leaving the jail, the Governor remarked, “Oh, it is all nonsense!
 You will have to drive these Mormons out yet!”

-So, as the Governor begins to kowtow to some of these populist rages in Hancock County, Thomas Sharp, hoping to kill two birds with one stone – hoping to kill Joseph Smith and then have the Mormons kill the Governor, marches off to Carthage with a small group of people to assassinate the prophet.
+So, as the Governor begins to kowtow to some of these populist rages in Hancock County, Thomas Sharp, hoping to kill two birds with one stone – hoping to kill Joseph Smith and then have the Latter-day Saints kill the Governor, marches off to Carthage with a small group of people to assassinate the prophet.

 As Thomas Sharp marches to Carthage one of the men in jail with Joseph, Dan Jones, goes downstairs to ask one of the guards outside about some shots they had heard fired in the middle of the night.
 The Captain of the guards tells him, “You know, we have had too much trouble bringing Joe smith here to ever let him escape alive.
 Unless you want to die with him, you’d better leave before sundown.”